 And while some investment banks such as Goldman Sachs argue that gold has much lower volatility thus bitcoin lacks unit of account, bitcoin volatility will diminish as the technology matures and increases in value.
 The whole cryptospace is about where the internet was in 1994-95 based on today's 10-20 million users.

-Interestingly, one thing different from the cryptospace compared to the dot.com bubble of the late 90s is the lack of deep interest by Wall Street analysts and Wall Street banks, and not even Silicon Valley is on board.
-Instead, there has been a major migration of some of the smartest minds from both Wall Street and Silicon Valley into the cryptospace.
+Interestingly, one thing different from the cryptospace compared to the dot.com bubble of the late 90s has been the lack of deep interest by Wall Street analysts and Wall Street banks, and not even Silicon Valley is on board.
+Instead, top minds from both groups have migrated into the cryptospace.
+In time, Wall Street and Silicon Valley will join.
+[Update: Both have started wading into the cryptopool as institutions such as the NASDAQ as well as VCs see huge potential in blockchain.]
 So there is a massive amount of capital waiting to be invested in the cryptospace of which bitcoin maintains pole position.